gellerb/scanjs/README.md

 - Install [node.js](http://nodejs.org/)
 - ```nodejs server.js```
 - Navigate to http://127.0.0.1:4000/client/ or see our [example page](http://mozilla.github.io/scanjs/client/)

+The browser supports scanning files or uploading the results from command line scans.

+- When choosing a file to _load_, first upload the ```.JSON``` results file from the command line scan.
+Next, upload the ```.zip``` file corresponding to the JSON scan, containing the vulnerable files.

 Run ScanJS from the command line
 ------------------------